wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ## Introduction
 * *FORK* the project to your own repository and clone it to your machine using Github Desktop to make changes.
+* Here is the [Driver for DW1830 in WINDOWS](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v943602BAED.1) to get BCM943602BAED working.
+It is not natively supported by Microsoft so download it before you swap your wireless card.
 * If you want to download the EFI files to try your luck, you can check out the [Configuration Release](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases).
 * Or, if you are interested in the theme I used, check it out over here: [Minimalism](https://github.com/Errrneist/Hackintosh-Theme-Minimalism).
 * If you cannot mount EFI via the recommended [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/), then here is a *[Guide for mounting EFI using TERMINAL](https://github.com/Errrneist/Hackintosh-Aero-15W/blob/master/Mount%20EFI%20on%20macOS.MD).*